What is reversal of sterilisation?

 Women who have been sterilised using clips are likely to have the best chance of success.
 Women who have had a sterilisation operation where the tubes have been removed cannot have a reversal.
-All women requesting a reversal of sterlilisation are treated with a totally non-judgemental attitude.
+All women requesting a reversal of sterilisation are treated with a totally non-judgemental attitude.
 No one can predict what is to happen in their lives and this service is offered to help individuals become fertile again.

 Does a reversal of sterilisation work?

-Reversal of sterilisation are most successful in women who had filshie clips applied at the time of their sterilisation.
+Reversal of sterilisation are most successful in women who had Filshie clips applied at the time of their sterilisation.

 Main factors affecting success rates are: